Today, our office got an email from somebody who claimed to represent a “Seitz Law Firm” in Miami.

 Written by Dima Zodek

-Interested in tips on how to protect your email, cloud storage and personal information?
+Interested in how to protect your data from cyber attacks?